kubabisi/LQS-keyboard/JOURNAL.md

 Also I realised that to make the PCB reversible I also needed to modify key switch footprints.
 ![modified footprint](images/modified-footprint.png)

-Which meant rewiring was required - yeah! /s
+Which meant rewiring was required - yay! /s

 While rewiring I also added an RGB led indicator (XIAO has one bulit in, but n!n doesn't).